 Below: Leaves are opposite with slight heart-shaped bases that touch or sometimes clasp the smooth stem.

-Below: 1st photo - Here we see the stamens surrounding the ovary and the single style.
+Below: 1st photo - Here we see the stamens surrounding the ovary and style.
 2nd photo - As the ovary enlarges the stamens wither away.

 Below Fertile flowers produce a 2-sectioned seed capsule that splits when mature to release numerous small flattened brown seeds to the wind.
 They have no pappus but are light enough for wind distribution.